 ‘We create a supportive and nurturing community, one that has a safe and inclusive learning ethos, and to give the encouragement and affirmation to enable students to achieve their potential in all areas of life: academically, creatively and personally.’

-There is no substitute for visiting Claremont in person and seeing for yourself what makes our school so special, so we are delighted to be able to welcome registered parents to our sites throughout ‘Open House’ week from 17th to 22nd May.
+There is no substitute for visiting Claremont in person and seeing for yourself what makes our school so special, so we are delighted to be able to welcome registered parents throughout ‘Open House’ week from Monday 27th September to Saturday 2nd October.
 To register click here